 There are two types of fluorescent lamp: the hot-cathode and the cold-cathode.

 The hot-cathode lamp is the more common type, familiar in tube lengths of 2.5, 1.7, 1.3 m and down to 30 cm.
-In this type, the electrodes are heated and the voltage of operation is low or medium voltage.
-To assist starting, the mercury vapor is mixed with a small quantity of argon gas.
-The light produced varies from 30 to 35 lm/W. The colors available from the lamp include a near-daylight and a color-corrected light for use where colors (of wool, paints, etc.) must be seen correctly.
-The practical application of the lamp includes the lighting of shops, homes, factories, streets, ships, transport ~uses and trains), tunnels, coalmines and caravans.
-The auxiliary equipment associated with the hot-cathode lamp includes.
+In thistype, the electrodesare heated and the voltage of operation is low or moduum voltage.
+To assiststarting, füe mercury.vapor is mixed with a small quantity of argon gas.
+The light produceq.yariesfrqm30 to 35 lm/W. The colors available from the lamp include a near-daylight)a111t~11~rJc~rrected light for use where colors (of wool, paints, etc.) must be seen correctly. 'lJl1.cp:1;a.stisahapplication the lamp includes the lighting of shops, homes, factories, streets, ships, trafi_sport -uses and trains), tunnels, coalmines and caravans.
+The auxiliary equipment associateq/~ththe hot-cathode lamp includes.

-The choke, which supplies a high initial voltage on starting (caused by the interruption of the lamp's inductive circuit), and also limits the current in the lamp when it is operating.
+The choke, which supplies a higJiCiriitiaLvoltagen starting (caused by the interruption of the lamp's inductive circuit), and also liri:itsthe current in the lamp when it is operating.
 The starter.

-3. The capacitor, which is fitted to correct or improve the power factor of the circuit by neutralizing the inductive effect of the choke.
+3. The capacitor, which is fitted to correct P.()1\i111prove the power factor of the circuit by neutralizing the inductive effect of the choke.

-There are a number of methods used to start fluorescent lamp circuits.

-The methods fall into two general groups." those which use a switch (sometimes called a 'glow' starter) and those, which do not use a switching arrangement but rely on an autotransformer to produce the high voltage, needed to start the lamps.
-With the glow-starter, it is important to use the correct type for the size of lamp.
-Although 'universal' starter switches are available, it must be remembered that they are not in fact suitable for all sizes.
-The semi-resonant start circuit has the usual choke or inductor replaced by a specially wound transformer and is used for starting fluorescent lamps in cold temperatures.
-Current flows through the primary coil to one cathode of the lamp and thence through the secondary coil, which is wound in opposition to it.
+There are a number of methods used to start The methods fall into two general groups.' v glow' starter) and those, which do not switch autotransformer to produce the high vo is important to use the correct type for the s are available, it must be remembered that The semi-resonant start circuit has the u ransformer and is used for starting flu brough the primary coil to thod which use a switch (sometimes called a switcnmz arrangement but rely on an start the lamps.
+With the glow-starter, Although 'universal' starter switches in fact suitable for all sizes. inductor replaced by a specially wound in cold temperatures.
+Current flows thence through the secondary coil, lamp circuits.

+which is wound in opposition to it.
 A large capacitor is connected between the secondary and the second cathode of the lamp.
 The starting current quickly heats up the cathodes and as the circuit is mainly capacitive; this current leads the mains voltage.
 Because the primary and secondary windings are in opposition, the voltage across the lamp is increased and causes the lamp to strike.

-The glow-start switch consists of two-separated bimetallic contact strips contained in a small glass bulb filled with helium gas.
-The contacts are connected in series with the lamp electrodes.
-When the circuit-control switch is closed, the mains voltage appears across the two contacts and results in a small gas discharge.
+Be glow-start switch cortsisfaqf't~g~separat~d bimetallic contact strips contained in a small glass bulb filled with helium gas.'l]h.e pq:nta.cts are connected in series with the lamp electrodes.
+When the circuit-control switch is•closed, the mains voltage appears across the two contacts and results in a small gas discharge.
 The heat generated by the discharge effects the bimetallic strips, which bend forward to meet each other.
 When they make contact, current flows through the lamp electrodes to heat them.
 The gas discharge in the bulb ceases and the strips begin to cool down.
 When they separate, a high voltage appears between the electrodes and the main gas discharge is started.
-The voltage, which now appears across the contacts in the bulb, is, during running conditions, insufficient to cause further discharge in the helium gas, and so the contacts remain open while the lamp is burning.
+The voltage, which now appears across the contacts in the bulb, is, during running.conditions, insufficient to cause further discharge in the helium gas, and so the contacts remain. open while the lamp is burning.